For the Future (political party): For the Future

 For the Future billboard during the 2020 local elections.
 The text reads "for the future of a successful nation, join us".

 Following the 2019 Ukrainian parliamentary election, a parliamentary group "For the Future", with initial 23 members, was established in the Verkhovna Rada (Ukraine's parliament) on 29 August 2019.
 In May 2020 deputies from this group announced the creation of a party of the same name.
 This "new party" is legally a continuation of "Ukraine of the Future" that was renamed in October 2019 "For the Future".
 In May 2020, lawmaker Ihor Palytsia was elected chairman of the party.
 According to Palytsia the party is de facto a continuation of UKROP following its transformation.
 The party announced in the summer of 2020 it intended to take part in the October 2020 Ukrainian local elections.
 On 30 July 2020 Cherkasy mayor Anatoliy Bondarenko joined the party.

 According to an analysis by Ukrainian NGO Detektor Media, by September 2020, Ihor Kolomoisky's 1+1 media group was actively promoting For the Future.

-In the 2020 Ukrainian local elections, For the Future managed to win several mayoral wins and won seats on many local councils.
+In the 2020 Ukrainian local elections, For the Future managed to win several mayoral races and won seats on many local councils.
 However, compared with the large money it had invested in the election campaign, its result was underwhelming.
 (Cherkasy mayor Bondarenko was reelected.)
 3,773 people won seats in local councils on behalf of the party, that is about 11.42% of the available seats.

 On 8 October 2021, one of the party's MPs Anton Polyakov died.

+Challenges and controversies

 Only 15 or more deputies may form a parliamentary faction and an MP may be a member of only one faction at a time.
 The chairman and his two vice-chairmen may not be the heads of factions.
 Under current parliamentary rules a faction of non-partisan politicians can not be smaller than the smallest faction of a political party.
 After Viktor Baloha left the For the Future parliamentary faction on 20 December the faction was one MP short, MP Bohdan Torohtiy entry into the faction saved it from being dissolved.

+In December 2025, For the Future MP Anna Skorokhod was investigated by Ukraine's anti-corruption authorities for allegedly leading a criminal group engaged in extortion and bribery, including an attempt to solicit $250,000 from a businessman.
+Skorokhod was declared a suspect by the National Anti-Corruption Bureau (NABU) and the Security Service of Ukraine (SBU) in connection with the alleged extortion scheme.